 258626 reputation.data

-For most projects it’s better to get into the habit of retrieving the data source directly from your analysis scripts.
-If you still prefer to download files manually you should provide some type of comment in your programs that provides details on where the source data comes from and when you retrieved the data for your current analysis to make it easier to repeat the analyses at a later date.
+For most projects, it’s better to get into the habit of retrieving the data source directly from your analysis scripts.
+If you still prefer to download files manually you should provide some type of comment in your programs that provides details about where the source data comes from and when you retrieved the data for your current analysis.
+These comments make it easier to repeat the analyses at a later date, and trust us, you’ll revisit your code and analyses more often than you think.

 The following examples show how to perform the data retrieval in both R and Python.
-If you are following along with RStudio or IPython, all code examples assume a working directory of the top level of the project structure (e.g. executing in the “h03” directory from the prep example in Chapter 2).
-Code blocks are, for the most part, self-contained, but each will expect this first snippet and the snippet in the next section on ‘Reading In Data’ to have been executed in the running RStudio or IPython session.
+If you are following along with RStudio or IPython, all the code examples assume a working directory of the top level of the project structure (such as executing in the book/ch03 directory that was suggested in Chapter 2, which you either manually created or created using the prep script we provided).
+Code blocks are, for the most part, self-contained, but each block expects this first snippet and the snippet in the next section on “Reading in Data” to have been executed in the running RStudio or IPython session.

+[[Authors: Should that be ch02 directory, since that was chapter 2?
+Kezia]]

+[[ No. the proper directory is book/ch03, which is consistent with the text and script in Chapter 2.

+However, some additional instruction should be given on how to set the working directory in both Rstudio and IPython.
+In Rstudio, I found that I needed to use the menu “Session/Change Working Directory…”, which executed this command: setwd("~/book/ch03")

+]]

 R Code to Download the AlienVault Data

+Listing 3-2

 # URL for the AlienVault IP Reputation Database (OSSIM format)

 # storing the URL in a variable makes it easier to modify later